Aloshi/EmulationStation/THEMES.md

 * `type` - type: STRING.
 	- Sets the scoll direction of the carousel.
-	- Accepted values are "horizontal", "vertical" or "vertical_wheel".
+	- Accepted values are "horizontal", "vertical", "horizontal_wheel" or "vertical_wheel".
 	- Default is "horizontal".
 * `size` - type: NORMALIZED_PAIR.
 Default is "1 0.2325"
 * `pos` - type: NORMALIZED_PAIR.
 Default is "0 0.38375".